-Interior rust tends to go undetected, sneaking under the radar until it’s effects are detrimental.
-And a rusty fuel system, in particular, can hit you where it hurts– reducing your fuel efficiency and compromising your engine’s power until you can’t ignore it.
-Below are the warning signs and prevention methods.
+Interior rust tends to go undetected, sneaking under the radar until its effects are detrimental.
+And a rusty fuel system, in particular, can hit you where it hurts— reducing your fuel efficiency and compromising your engine’s power until you can’t ignore it.
+Below are the warning signs of a rusty fuel system and a few ways you can prevent it.

 The easiest way to prevent the problem is to keep up on maintenance and pay attention if you notice something isn’t right.
 Fuel filter rust is very common, and replacing your filter is often a relatively inexpensive fix.
 Your owner’s manual will have specific guidelines regarding the optimal time to change your fuel filter but, typically, the timeline is between 20,000 and 40,000 miles.